 Someone asked about a Hummingbird Cake recently in the bake shop.
 I had never even heard of it before but it sounded intriguing, so I looked it up.
 And I found a description on Wikipedia.
 They described it as a banana pineapple spice cake, saying that it's common in the South.
 The cake originated in Jamaica and a Jamaican recipe was released to US media to try to promote travel to the island.
 Well, I'd go there to try this awesome sounding Hummingbird Cake.
 But, I can't do that right now, so I thought I'd make one instead.
 It is pineapple season right now and the pineapples are so insanely good, it's the perfect time to bake a Hummingbird Cake.

-- 454 grams (3 cups + 3 Tablespoons) organic powdered sugar, sifted
+454 grams (3 cups plus 3 tablespoons) organic powdered sugar, sifted

 Add the oil, banana and pineapple and mix on low until combined.